 The Seed Libraries

-Housed in repurposed card catalogs, the Ashe and Watauga County Seed Libraries offer free, open-pollinated seeds to community members who can take seed packets, grow and enjoy fresh vegetables from their gardens.
+Housed in repurposed card catalogs, the Ashe and Watauga County Seed Libraries offer free, open-pollinated and heirloom seeds to community members who can take seed packets, grow and enjoy fresh vegetables from their gardens.
 Patrons are also welcome to then save seeds from those plants, returning the seeds to the Seed Library.

 Where do the seeds come from?